Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 We estimated 200 hours per platform and suggested separate audits by Android and iOS experts, or doing them both at once.
 In the end, each app took about 190 hours to audit.
 We delivered the full report before the deadline, but even cooler, we sent each section as soon as it was finished.
 This kept the client informed and allowed them to address issues right away.

-Thanks to the audit report, the client decided to rewrite the whole project using Flutter, a cross-platform development framework.
+Thanks to the audit report, the client decided to rewrite the whole project using [Flutter](https://anadea.info/services/mobile-development/flutter-development-services), a cross-platform development framework.
 This would let them maintain the native apps for a bit, but focus on building new features and a redesign for the Flutter version.
 A whole new app built on top of the learnings from the audit!

+### Case 2: Cross-platform Service Management App

+The Anadea team audited a cross-platform service management app built with the UNO framework.
+The client wanted us to check out their code structure, how they used design patterns, code clarity, and how well-tested it was.
+After a deep dive, we figured the audit would take about 40 hours, and we hit that deadline right on the nose.

+The code audit service covered everything from the app’s overall architecture to the nitty-gritty details of the code.
+We looked for any weak spots and suggested ways to make things stronger.
+We also checked how they were using design patterns to make sure they were following best practices.
+Finally, we made sure the code was easy to read, which makes it easier to maintain and update later.

+Once the audit was done, we put together a detailed report.
+It listed all the issues we found and suggested fixes for each one.
+We even had a productive chat with the client’s development team to explain the problems and how to tackle them.

+Communication was key throughout the project.
+We kept the client updated and answered any questions they had right away.
+This made everything run smoothly and led to a successful collaboration.

+### Case 3: Web Shop App

+A client wanted their web shop app code audited.
+They were curious about our audit plan, their company’s security standards, and their developers’ skills.
+After the usual NDA and code exchange, we took a quick look and proposed this audit plan:

+* Checking out their current tech stack and app architecture
+* Making sure the code is high quality
+* Evaluating performance and scalability (how well it handles traffic and growth)
+* Spotting potential maintenance headaches
+* Hunting down security vulnerabilities
+* Wrapping it all up with a conclusion

+We estimated it would take us about 50 hours to audit code for this client, and amazingly, we finished in just 46!
+The final product was a detailed audit report that analyzed everything from the app’s structure to the code itself.
+We also included recommendations on how to improve deployment efficiency, make it easier for new developers to jump in, and speed up project setup.

+## Bottom Line

+Whether you’re building a simple app or a complex enterprise system, a code audit can be your secret weapon.
+It’s an investment in peace of mind, knowing your software is built to last and can handle whatever challenges come its way.
+So, sleep sounder tonight, knowing your software’s got your back (and a trusty code audit by its side).